AzParasc/Querying-with-Transact-SQL-notes/Contents.md

 Repository of notes for the Microsoft 70-461 Querying SQL Server 2012 Certification

 ## Table of Contents
-- **Introduction to Relational Databases
+- **Introduction to Relational Databases**
+  - Relational Database Concepts
+    - Normalization
+    - Referential Integrity
     - Schemas and Object Names
   - SQL Statement Types
   - The SELECT Statement
   - Working with Data Types